trunhquang/todolist/docs/v1/phases/PHASE_1_FINAL_COMPLETION_REPORT.md

 ## 🎉 Conclusion

 Phase 1 has been successfully completed with exceptional results.
-The multi-workspace authentication and user management system provides a solid foundation for the MCT TodoList application.
+The multi-workspace authentication and user management system provides a solid foundation for the Todolist CaoThang application.
 The implementation follows best practices, maintains high code quality, and delivers an excellent user experience.

 ### **Phase 1 Success Summary:**
 - ✅ **100% Feature Completion**